Yvan Neyou

-Yvan Latour Neyou Noupa (born 3 January 1997) is a Cameroonian professional footballer who plays as a midfielder for La Liga club Getafe and the Cameroon national team.
+Yvan Latour Neyou Noupa (born 3 January 1997) is a Cameroonian professional footballer who plays as a midfielder for Super League Greece club Volos, on loan from Getafe, and the Cameroon national team.

 Club career

 Sedan and Laval

 Neyou started his career with Sedan in the Championnat National, where good performances had him linked with Belgian side Standard Liège and French champions Paris Saint-Germain.
 However, he ultimately joined Ligue 2 side Laval in early 2017.
 He made his debut against Red Star on 10 February 2017, coming on as a substitute for Romain Bayard.

 Braga B

 Neyou also enjoyed a stint with Braga B, during which the team was relegated from the LigaPro to the Campeonato de Portugal.

 Saint-Étienne

 On 10 July 2020, Neyou joined Ligue 1 club Saint-Étienne on a one-year loan with an option to buy.
 He made his first appearance with the club as a substitute in the 2020 Coupe de France final against Paris Saint-Germain, which ended in a 1–0 victory for the Parisian club.

 After putting up some good performances, Neyou earned himself a permanent deal with Saint-Étienne on 18 November 2020.
 He signed a contract lasting until 2024.